Burns, Cpl. William E. Jr.

 In May 1944, his father received another letter from the War Department that stated that Bill’s status would remain at Missing in Action.

 In January and February, the POWs at Cabanatuan and Bilibid Prison were liberated.
-With their liberation, the War Department kept the records kept by the POWs containing the information on the deaths of POWs.
+With their liberation, the War Department recovered the records kept by the POWs containing information on the deaths of POWs.
 Two members of Bill’s company, Louis Zelis and Matthew MacDowell provided information on the deaths of other members of their company.

 The family of Cpl.
-William Burns learned of his death on May 15, 1945.
+William Burns learned of his death on May 14, 1945.

 A memorial service for Cpl.
 William E. Burns Jr. was held at Proviso Township High School on June 24, 1945, during which he was posthumously awarded the Bronze Star.
 During the presentation at Proviso Township High School, in the school’s auditorium, the citation was read.
 It said, “For valor and heroic achievement in connection with the military operations against the enemy on Bataan, Philippine Islands, 8/9 April 1942.
 Corporal Burns made numerous trips to the front units during the above period delivering messages and guiding messengers while a heavy enemy attack was in progress.
 His utter disregard of personal danger in the performance of his duties under artillery and machine-gun fire and aerial bombing was an inspiration to all with whom he came in contact.”